RoadieHQ/marketing-site/content/docs/tech-insights/define-custom-data-sources/index.md

 4 - Data retention refers to maximum number of items or duration on how long to keep them before they are automatically removed from the database.

 5 - Choose a parser to extract a Fact from the data obtained before.
-For the type “Component repository file” this can be either JSON or Regex parser type, while for “HTTP” data provider type, only JSON is supported.
-Retrieved YAML files are handled as JSON.
+For the type “Component repository file” this can be either JSONata or Regex parser type, retrieved YAML files are handled as JSON. while for “HTTP” data provider type, only JSONata is supported.
 Repository directory configuration returns a single value of type Set and the only configurable options are the name and description of the field.

 JSON type of parser uses  [JSONata query syntax](https://jsonata.org/) to extract data from JSON.
 Regex type uses [ECMAScript syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) to extract data from text.